English 244: Reading/Watching Drama, or,

 Responsiveness: A responsive essay does what is asked, and doesn’t do what isn’t asked.
 I usually write out my assignments quite fully, and the object of doing so is to make sure you know what you are to be doing.
 If for any reason you don’t understand what you should be writing about, PLEASE RAISE THE QUESTION IN CLASS!
 If you don’t know what you are supposed to do, others probably won’t either.

-Well-structured-ness: A well-structured essay or paper will have a clear conceptual center, a claim which explains why you are writing and why your reader should be reading.
+Well-structured-ness: A well-structured essay or paper will have a clear onceptual center/claim which makes clear why you are writing and why your reader should be reading.
 It will keep its attention focused clearly on that center’s logic, excluding what is irrelevant.
 It will provide enough road signs--transitions, connections-- that your reader will know where you’re going and why.
 A paper with a strong center will follow clearly, avoid unclear digressions, and its different parts will all be relevant to the claim you’re making.

 Presentability: A good paper will be as grammatically and stylistically clear and well-edited as you can manage.
 Though I do not read to locate and find error, I DO expect that in-class whatever you write be literate and physically readable.